lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 It may not be immediately intuitive why the `ansible_group_priority` does not result in the expected value.

-## Further testing

-In the last test, the group override is not at the same level as product.

-override is directly below top_group, while the product1 is group is below product which is below top_group.

 Convert the initial hosts.ex1.ini to a yaml inventory as [hosts.ex1.yml](./hosts.ex1.yml):

 ```yaml